bthol/GoodEval/README.md

 The GoodEval Operator is a computational software for demonstrating the properties of mathematical operators over a variety of operands, e.g. quantities, sets, and domains or groups.
 It can be used to explore and compare operations either for pleasure or study or both.

 ## The GoodEval Operator: Operators
-Mathematical operators are the generalization or abstraction of an arithemetic operation, such as addition or multiplication, and are important to understanding properties of operation by which operators may be compared and contrasted, then applied to respective domains of application.
-The arity of an operator is the number of quantities or mathematical objects involved in that operator's operation, and includes binary operators, which have two inputs, trinary operators, which have three inputs, and so on so forth.
-Operators with an arity of one either don't operate at all or operate at a higher arity with that same input, so that the operation doesn't truly have an arity of one.
-Binary operators are special in that they serve as foundation for more complex operators that may combine or extend their operation, so it is sufficient to create a computational technology for operators that only requires two inputs.
+Mathematical operators are the generalization or abstraction of arithemetic operations like addition or multiplication, and are important to understanding properties of operation.
+The arity of an operator is the number of quantities or mathematical objects involved in that operator's operation, and includes unary operators, which have one operand, binary operators, which have two operands, trinary operators, which have three operands, and n-ary operators, which have n number of operands.
+Operators are further differentiated by operator properties, such as commutativity, associativity, reflexivity, Idempotency, ect., and the object types that they accept as operands and produce as products of their operation, such as vectors, matrices, and sets.

 ## Developer Resources